silkroadnomad/names-on-chain/README.md

    c) (optionally) setting up a Doichain Node and an ElectrumX Node with SSL
 2. NameOps, NameId, NameValue, Recipient (owner)
    a) src/lib/doichain/nameShow.js
-   b) what is a UTXO (unconfirmed transaction output)
+   b) what is a UTXO (unspent transaction output)
    c) what are inputs and outputs of a transaction
-   b) response of a nameShow command (txs where the nameOp is stored)
+   b) response of a nameShow command (tx history of the nameOp )